M-F-Tushar/Multi-Backend-Chatbot-with-Gradio/README.md

 nano .env     # Linux/Mac
 ```

-Add your API keys (get them from the links below):
+Add your API keys (get them from the links below).
+Only add keys for providers you want to use:

 ```env
 # OpenRouter (29 free models)